 Fiberglass and vinyl pools are generally less expensive to remove because these materials can easily be cut and removed from the area.
 Concrete and gunite are heavier materials that need to be broken down with special equipment, making pools with these elements more expensive to remove.

-Depending on your yard goals, your contractor may recommend filling in the pool area with either dirt or concrete.
+Depending on your yard goals, your contractor may recommend filling in the pool area with dirt or with concrete.
 Dirt typically costs about $60 to $100 per cubic yard, which accounts for the cost of labor.
 Speak with your contractor to see if dirt is included in their prices.

 Concrete is more expensive, costing about $100 per cubic foot.
-This translates to $500 to $800 in fill for a medium sized pool.
+This translates to $500 to $800 in fill for a medium-sized pool.
 Concrete sets a more solid foundation because it doesn’t settle the way dirt might.
 However, dirt is a perfectly safe fill, so speak to your contractor if you have specific concerns or needs to determine which fill is best for you.

-Hiring a Pool Removal Contractor
+Hiring An Experienced Pool Removal Contractor

 While filling in a pool is expensive, budgeting for this investment can be worthwhile.
 Removing your pool saves you time and effort, gets rid of pool maintenance costs and worries, and can even improve your home’s overall value by providing a safe, beautiful yard for families who would rather avoid the hassle of managing a pool.